 What can we deduce by this proportion?
-From the information point of view, a layer which encodes the information in parallel signals best, can be purely linear for Gaussian distributed input signals.
+From the information point of view, a layer which transfers most of the incoming information, can be purely linear for Gaussian distributed input signals.
 This is true for pixel statistics or short time speech statistics, i.e. for the primary structures of the incoming information.
-Therefore, the linear proportion of the first stages of visual perception (see section 1) is sufficient.
+Therefore, the linear proportions of the first stages of visual perception (see section 1) are sufficient.